wandb/docs/docs/support/silence_info_messages.md

 - notebooks
 - environment variables
 ---
-To turn off standard wandb logging and info messages (e.g. project info at the start of a run), run the following in a notebook cell _before_ running `wandb.login` to set the `WANDB_SILENT` environment variable:
+To turn off standard Weights & Biases logging and information messages, such as project info at the start of a run, set the `WANDB_SILENT` environment variable.
+This must occur in a notebook cell before running `wandb.login`:

 <Tabs
   defaultValue="jupyter"